makevoid/whoisy/README.md

 # Whoisy
 ## The smart mobile Whois app

+# launching it

+you need to have ruby 1.9+ (2.0 is also ok) installed

+then clone the project, enter in the the directory and:

+    rackup

+will start the server, but:

+    guard

+instead will start sass, coffeescript recompilation and browser reloading

+# details

 Simple mobile whois client - locked by default on com/net/org/it domains extensions.

 If you want more features [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2KSEKU762FE8Q) and tell me the tld extension or feature you need the most